jerry955071/NanoPreP/docs/source/usage.rst

 The report includes Q-score distributions, the proportion of full-length/truncated/chimeric reads, and adapter/primer alignment results from :math:`F_{\beta}` optimization.

 The simulated alignment results help users manually picking cutoffs.
-See :ref:`output<guideline>` for guidelines on manually selecting alignment cutoffs based on simulated alignment data.
+See :ref:`Output Documentation<guideline>` for guidelines on manually selecting alignment cutoffs based on simulated alignment data.